 - Add peppers stir, flipping over every 2-3 minutes.
 Don’t be afraid if the peppers pop– they often “burst” when they blister, which can make a startling noise.
 If the oil starts splattering and smoking off the pan, lower the heat a little.

 - Cook until peppers have a nice char, like a toasted marshmallow– it should be golden brown or slightly darker than that.
 Once you remove the peppers from heat, they will “deflate” a bit and look withered.
 This means you have cooked them correctly.

-- Sprinkle generously with flake salt.
-(We used Cyprus Salt with Saffron.)
+- Sprinkle shishito peppers generously with flake salt.
+(We used Cyprus Salt with Saffron for extra flavor, but any flake salt is fine.)
 Shishitos always require more salt than you think they need.
 Add pepper and lime squeeze to taste.
 Serve warm.

-- You can use any frying pan for this recipe, but a cast iron skillet works best.
+- You can use any frying pan for this shishito peppers recipe, but a cast iron skillet works best.